Person using an iPad.

 -Kate Shepard, Account Executive, Valassis Digital

-The Difference Between Traditional and Digital Media Buys
+The Difference Between Traditional And Digital Media Buys

 When a traditional agency places a media buy, whether it’s on television, radio or newspaper, or a digital media placement, they often have a “set it and forget it” mentality.
 This means that once the buy is placed, they don’t ask for metric reports from their vendors or they don’t try to optimize their digital campaigns for maximum performance.